input-output-hk/cardano-docs.iohk.io/_docs/protocols/network-transport.md

 where:

-- `CS` - close socket flag, value `2`.
+- `CS` - close socket flag, value `2`,
 - `LWCId` - using lightweight connection id.

 After node `B` receives **close socket** message, it just replies with the same message.
-After that our real TCP-connection is gone.
+After that our real TCP-connection dropped.